phiamo/symfony-bootstrap/README.md

 app/console assetic:dump
 ```

 It should now work.
-Unfortunately if you run into any issues, you currently cannot open a new issue for this project, though this may or may not be resolved in the future.
-Feel free to make PR's.
+If you run into any issues, feel free to open a new issue or make a new pull request.